 Are SMAS Worksafe and SSIP the same thing?

-SMAS Worksafe is one of the registered members of SSIP, this means we are able to accredit businesses with their SSIP certificate should they meet the required standards.
-Because our assessors work in alignment with the SSIP Core Criteria, being accredited by SMAS will give you cross-recognition between SSIP member schemes.
+SMAS Worksafe is one of the registered members of SSIP, this means we are able to accredit businesses with an SSIP certificate should they meet the required standards.
+Because our assessors work in alignment with the SSIP Core Criteria, being certified by SMAS will give you cross-recognition between SSIP member schemes.
 This means that any potential clients will more easily be able to identify your level of compliance as your question set will closely follow a universal structure, meaning they can identify your competence more clearly.

-What is SSIP registration?
+What is an SSIP DTS?

 What does PAS 91 stand for?